 Each class of property, plant and equipment is carried at cost less, where applicable, any accumulated depreciation and impairment.
+Cost is determined as the fair value of the assets at the date of acquisition plus incidental costs directly attributable to the acquisitions.
 Items with a cost in excess of \$1,000 are recognised as an asset.
 All other assets acquired are expensed.
-Land is not depreciated.